Paul Reiter

 Paul Reiter is a professor of medical entomology at the Pasteur Institute in Paris, France.
 He is a member of the World Health Organization Expert Advisory Committee on Vector Biology and Control.
-He was an employee of the Center for Disease Control (Dengue Branch) for 22 years.
+He was an employee of the Centers for Disease Control (Dengue Branch) for 22 years.
 He is a specialist in the natural history, epidemiology and control of mosquito-borne diseases such as dengue fever, West Nile fever, and malaria.
 He is a Fellow of the Royal Entomological Society.